unbekanntes-pferd/dccmd-rs/README.md

 ## What is this?
 This is a port of [DRACOON Commander](https://github.com/unbekanntes-pferd/dccmd) - initially a Python3 project to use DRACOON via CLI.
-The project serves to define a Rust DRACOON API wrapper.
+The project serves as a demo client implementation using `dco3` - an API wrapper in Rust for DRACOON.

 ### Built with
 This project makes use of several awesome crates and uses async Rust throughout the project.